Eland Mossom

 Eland Mossom, Esq.
 M.P. (c.
 1709 – 29 April 1774) was a lawyer, recorder of the City of Kilkenny, and representative in the Parliament of Ireland for the Borough of St Canice in Irishtown.
 He was the eldest son of Dean of Kilkenny Robert Mossom.
 He resided at Mount Eland, near Ballyraggett.

 The Great Flood of 1763 destroyed Green's Bridge in his borough, rebuilt in 1766 it retains a stone plaque which says "Eland Mossom MP for this Borough 1776".

 Career

-Eland entered Trinity College in 1724.
+Mossom entered Trinity College in 1724.
 He was called to the Bar in England by The Honorable Society of the Middle Temple on 4 February 1743 and to the Bar in Ireland on 4 April 1745.

-Eland was chosen recorder of the city of Kilkenny in 1750.
+He was chosen recorder of the city of Kilkenny in 1750.
 He served as Member of parliament for the Borough of St Canice in Irishtown from 1759 till his death on 29 April 1774.